Why select service hotels are coming to the city center

-“Select service hotels have become the darling of the industry,” says David Black, Managing Director, JLL Project & Development Services, Hotels & Hospitality.
+“Select service hotels have become the darling of the industry,” said David Black, Managing Director, JLL Project and Development Services, Hotels and Hospitality.
 “Major hotel brands have become more creative in their offerings, blurring the lines between select service, soft brands and a traditional hotel.”

 The growth has been dramatic across the U.S. In the Los Angeles metropolitan statistical area, for example, there will be 37,000 select-service hotel rooms in 2019, up from 30,000 in 2015, according to JLL.
 The Miami MSA will have 18,000 rooms this year, up from 14,000 four years ago.
 Those numbers are 57,000 and 47,000 respectively in the Washington, D.C.
 MSA.

-“Much is driven by the popularity of the product with consumers,” Black says.
+“Much is driven by the popularity of the product with consumers,” Black said.
 “But it is also driven by significant advantages for owners and developers due to lower development and operating costs.”

 Changing consumer preferences

 What consumers expect from their hotel is driving the shift.
-More business and leisure travelers are finding that their travel needs are adequately satisfied with streamlined services, even in mid- to upper-tier hotels, says Andrea Grigg, Managing Director, Asset Management, JLL’s Hotels and Hospitality Group.
+More business and leisure travelers are finding that their travel needs are adequately satisfied with streamlined services, even in mid- to upper-tier hotels, said Andrea Grigg, Managing Director, Asset Management, JLL’s Hotels and Hospitality Group.

-Instead of having a full-service restaurant, or even room service, on-demand services like Postmates or Uber Eats let travelers have their food of choice delivered.
+Instead of having a full-service restaurant, or even room service, on-demand services like Postmates and Uber Eats let travelers have their food of choice delivered.

-“Today’s tech savvy travelers, particularly millennials, are looking for the perfect package of an unpretentious lodging experience and thoughtful design connected to the local community — not cookie cutter spaces, overpriced mini-bars, and old-fashioned coffee machines,” Grigg says.
+“Today’s tech savvy travelers, particularly millennials, are looking for the perfect package of an unpretentious lodging experience and thoughtful design connected to the local community — not cookie cutter spaces, overpriced mini-bars, and old-fashioned coffee machines,” Grigg said.
 “They are happy to pay lower rates for smaller rooms if these other elements are met.”

 And that’s just one of a number of major U.S. cities that are growing fast.
 A 2018 report by USA Today said that 65 percent of the U.S. population now lives in cities.
 As cities grow denser and more populous, urban hotels are streamlining their services and narrowing their footprints, fitting more rooms into smaller spaces.